The Visual Cloud Conference

-AR and VR solutions is changing the way that human beings interact with the world.
-These technologies are also inspiring innovators to introduce new products, services, and business models into the visual computing market.
-They are creating opportunities for CSPs, CoSPs, and broadcast companies.
+Innovation in AR and VR solutions is changing the way that human beings interact with the world.
+These technologies are also inspiring innovators to introduce new products, services, and business models into the visual cloud market, creating opportunities for CSPs, CoSPs, and broadcast companies.
 Advanced immersive media applications are just beginning to gain traction in the industry, such as 360-degree live streaming, AR-guided service procedures, immersive entertainment experiences, and VR enhanced location-based experiences.
 Recent advances in moving Visual Cloud workloads to the network edge are providing for more quality experiences by addressing the bandwidth concerns and latency issues that have been a challenge for many immersive media deployments.

 People can work collaboratively across 3D graphics applications remotely.
 With data and applications accessible securely from the data center, complex renderings and visualizations can be handled by high-performance servers in a virtualized environment so remote desktop or remote rendering workloads can be adjusted dynamically to meet requirements.
 Intel® Xeon® processor E3-1500 v5 with Iris® Pro graphics provides a high performance, high density solution for Desktop as a Service (DaaS) solutions, and Intel® Xeon® Scalable processors with the Intel® Rendering Framework (part of the Open Visual Cloud) provide powerful and flexible CPU-based raytracing used extensively by professional Hollywood studios and the scientific visualization community.